San Luis Obispo County officials spar over campaign limits

 Supervisor Lynn Compton said she favors local control, while having some concerns with the amount.
 Noting the county could later change the limit, Compton supported Peschong’s motion.

-Before the ordinance goes into effect, it requires a reading on Nov.
+Before the ordinance is made into law, it requires a reading on Nov.
 10 and a hearing on Nov.
 17.

 Following the vote, Tom Fulks, a Tribune contributor and a long-time consultant for Supervisor Gibson, wrote an editorial accusing Peschong of corruption.